haosulab/ManiSkill/examples/tutorials/README.md

 # ManiSkill Tutorials

-This folder contains some simple tutorial for how to use ManiSkill, leverage fast vectorized environments, as well as train agents with Reinforcement Learning.
-These notebooks all designed to run both on Google Colab as well as locally.
+This folder contains some simple tutorial for how to use ManiSkill, leverage fast vectorized environments, and train agents with Reinforcement Learning.
+These notebooks are all designed to run both on Google Colab and locally..

-Quick-Start + Feature Show Case: https://colab.research.google.com/github/haosulab/ManiSkill/blob/main/examples/tutorials/1_quickstart.ipynb
+Getting Started and Feature Showcase: [Quickstart Tutorial](https://colab.research.google.com/github/haosulab/ManiSkill/blob/main/examples/tutorials/1_quickstart.ipynb)
-- Covers all the core features of ManiSkill
+- Covers all the core features of ManiSkill.
-- Has some RL examples for training state-based and visual-based policies very quickly
+- Includes RL examples for quickly training state-based and visual-based policies.

-Imitation learning baselines, model-based RL, and other methods are still WIP.
+Imitation learning baselines, model-based RL, and other methods are still works in progress.

 <!-- Reinforcement Learning:
  - Notebook https://colab.research.google.com/github/haosulab/ManiSkill/blob/main/examples/tutorials/2_reinforcement_learning.ipynb